 - using a special material (called an acellular dermal matrix graft) inside the breast to create an ‘internal bra’ - this supports the implant and covers the parts on the side and bottom where the muscle doesn't reach

-By following your surgeons instructions you’ll be doing everything you can to reduce your changes of developing CC.
-Unfortunately there is no guarantee that you won’t develop capsular contracture.
+By following your plastic surgeons instructions you’ll be doing everything you can to reduce your changes of developing capsular contracture.
+Unfortunately there is no guarantee that you won't develop capsular contracture.

 No matter what you do the risk is still there.